Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

         * TODO
     * `_calculateRestakedBalanceGwei`

-### Stakers (Before Activating Validator)
+### Before Verifying Withdrawal Credentials

-Before a Staker "enters" the EigenLayer system, they need to:
+Before a Staker begins restaking beacon chain ETH, they need to:
 1. Deploy an `EigenPod`
 2. Start a beacon chain validator and point its withdrawal credentials at the `EigenPod`
     * In case of a validator with BLS withdrawal credentials, its withdrawal credentials need to be updated to point at the `EigenPod`
 3. Provide a beacon chain state proof that shows their validator has sufficient balance and has withdrawal credentials pointed at their `EigenPod`

-The following top-level callable methods concern these steps:
+The following top-level methods concern these steps:
 * [`EigenPodManager.createPod`](#eigenpodmanagercreatepod)
 * [`EigenPodManager.stake`](#eigenpodmanagerstake)
 * [`EigenPod.activateRestaking`](#eigenpodactivaterestaking)